 appear on the PEG list?

-Examples where schools would appear on the current PEG list:
+Some examples of schools that would appear on the current PEG list include:

-- A school that was Academically Unacceptable in 2010;
+- A school that was Improvement Required in 2013,

-- A school with fewer than 50% of its students passing science
+- A school with fewer than 50% of its students passing reading

 For more details on how schools are identified, please see the